 At World Vision we believe that every child deserves clean water.
 It's the essential building block of life that allows children and their communities to survive and flourish.
 Our community-based approach gives us deep roots in the community, while our more than 60-year history gives us the longevity and experience to take quality, sustainable interventions to scale.

 In our clean water work, we strive to provide access to clean water as close as possible to households -- with a maximum of 30 minutes round trip.
-We build water points in partnership with communities, and we work to ensure that water points are locally managed through water committees.
-Those committees ensure that water user fees are collected to maintain and repair the well.
+We build water points in partnership with communities and governments, and we work to ensure that water points are locally managed and maintained.
+We also emphasize behaviour change interventions so that water is kept safe during collection, transportation, storage and use.

 We also provide clean water in schools and healthcare facilities.
 Water access in schools ensures that students and staff have easy access to the water they need for drinking and other school activities.
 In healthcare facilities, water is an absolutely critical resource for the health and well-being of both patients and staff.
 Water is provided to the whole facility, with an emphasis on critical points of care -- such as delivery rooms -- so providers can wash their hands and keep facilities and instruments clean to care well for their patients and protect themselves.

 In all settings, it is important that water systems are located and designed to meet the needs and safety concerns of vulnerable groups, including women and children and those with disabilities.